LevinsonEli/YelpCamp2022/README.md

 # YelpCamp2022
-YelpCamp2022 - it's a website for people who love campgrounds or just searching a great place to spend holidays.
+YelpCamp2022 ([view demo]) - it's a website for people who love campgrounds or just searching a great place to spend holidays.

 ## Review
 On this website you can create, update, delete campgrounds, leave ratings and reviews to the existing and all these without fear that someone else will destroy your changes, because only the one who created campgrounds and reviews have access to delete or edit them.